 As Green Dot Sign® grows we are excited to construct our own green building and are committed to continuous improvement.
 If you have suggestions on how our signs can be more green, we’d love to hear from you.

 Yes!
 As a permanently installed product our signs can contribute to U.S. Green Building Council’s (USGBC) Leadership in Energy and Environmental Design (LEED®) building certification credits.

-Green Dot Sign™ uses Forest Stewardship Council® (FSC®) 100% aspen.
+Green Dot Sign®uses Forest Stewardship Council® (FSC®) 100% aspen.
 We also have disclosed our product content via a published Health Product Declaration (HPD®).
 Finally, we have an end of life cycle sign take-back and recycling program.

-Visit our Eco-Friendly Approach page to learn more about how our signs play a role in sustainability and wellness building certification frameworks.
+Visit our Green Buildings (LEED®) page to learn more about how our signs can play a role in sustainability and wellness building certification frameworks.